Cash Basis Accounting

 Corporation Tax

-Companies are not allowed to use cash accounting, and must account on an accruals basis.
+Companies are not allowed to use cash accounting for Corporation Tax, and must account on an accruals basis.

 Simplified Accounting